Skip to content

 Telemetry

 The Telemetry switch enables gathering and sending basic anonymous data to Percona, which helps us to determine where to focus the development and what is the uptake for each release of PMM.
-Specifically, gathering this information helps determine if we need to release patches to legacy versions beyond support, determining when supporting a particular version is no longer necessary, and even understanding how the frequency of release encourages or deters adoption.
+Specifically, gathering this information helps determine if we need to release patches to legacy versions beyond support, determine when supporting a particular version is no longer necessary, and understand the best frequency of releases.

-We do not gather anything that identify a system, but the following two points should be mentioned:
+We do not gather anything that can identify your system, but consider the following:

 1. The Country Code is evaluated from the submitting IP address before being discarded.